The Affordable Care Act

 What if I cannot afford health insurance?
 Can I get help paying for it?

-There are several options if you cannot afford to buy health insurance.
-You can use the Missouri Health Insurance Marketplace to see if you can get financial help.
+There are several options if you can’t afford to buy health insurance.
+You can use the Marketplace to see if you can get financial help.
 This includes:

-- Premium tax credits, which lowers how much you pay for health insurance premiums.
+- Premium tax credits, which lowers how much you pay for monthly health insurance premiums.

 - Cost-sharing reductions, which lowers how much money you have to spend out of your pocket for covered health services.

-To learn more about financial help for individuals and families, click here.
+To learn more about financial help, click here.